collab-uniba/developersInactivityAnalysis/README.md

 #### Requirements

-- Set files and folders names in the `Settings.py` file
+- Set of files and folders names in the `Settings.py` file

 #### Execution